kanarus/byte_reader/README.md

 fn main() {
     // Get a `&[u8]` or `Vec<u8>` input from
-    // a File, stanard input, or something let sample_input = b"Hello, byte_reader!".as_bytes();
+    // a File, standard input, or something let sample_input = b"Hello, byte_reader!".as_bytes();

     // Create mutable `r`